MicrosoftDocs/dynamics-365-intelligent-order-management/topics/inventory-visibility.md

 ### Use case 2: A customer representative wants to view availability from the Products page

-To view availability from the **Products** page, a customer representative will follow these steps:
+To view availability from the **Products** page, a customer representative follows these steps:

 1. In the left navigation pane, under **Demand planning**, select **Products**.
 1. Select a product, and then select **View**.